Gum-Joe/bedel/README.md

 # bedel
-Build, ship and manage apps with the ci service for everything, bedel.
+Build, ship and manage apps with the ci service for everything.